Quantum limits of sub-Laplacians via joint spectral calculus: Introduction and main results

-\paragraph{Quantum Limits of sub-Laplacians.} The understanding of Quantum Limits of general sub-Laplacians remains a largely unexplored question.
-Their study was undertaken in the work \cite{de2018spectral}, which was mainly devoted to the 3D contact case - encompassing for example the case of the manifold $\bold{H}$ - although some results are valid for any sub-Laplacian (see Proposition \ref{p:analogtheoremB} of the present paper).
-The authors proved Weyl laws (i.e., results ``in average'' on eigenfunctions), a result of decomposition of Quantum Limits, and also Quantum Ergodicity properties (i.e., equidistribution of Quantum Limits under an ergodicity assumption) for 3D contact sub-Laplacians.
-The Quantum Limits of H-type (or Heisenberg-type) sub-Laplacians were also implicitly studied in \cite{fermanian2020quantum} thanks to a detailed study of the Schr\"odinger flow: the authors developed a notion of semiclassical measures adapted to ``Heisenberg type'' sub-Laplacians thanks to non-commutative Fourier analysis and a subsequent adapted definition of pseudodifferential operators.
-Taking in Theorem 2.10(ii)(2) of \cite{fermanian2020quantum} eigenfunctions of the sub-Laplacian as initial data of the Schr\"odinger equation yields a decomposition of Quantum Limits which may be regarded as an analog of Theorem \ref{t:mainQL} in the context of H-type groups (more precisely, one should use the adaptation to the compact (quotient) setting of these results which was done in \cite{fermanian2020observability}, among other things); however, the result of \cite{fermanian2020quantum} is proved by totally different techniques, and in particular the splitting of Quantum Limits which we obtain through joint spectral calculus (see below) is replaced in \cite{fermanian2020quantum} by non-commutative harmonic analysis.
+\paragraph{Quantum Limits of sub-Laplacians.} The understanding of QLs of general sub-Laplacians remains a largely unexplored question.
+Their study was undertaken in the work \cite{de2018spectral}, which was mainly devoted to the three-dimensional contact case -- encompassing for example the case of the manifold $\mathbf{H}$ -- although some results are valid for any sub-Laplacian (see Proposition \ref{p:analogtheoremB} of the present paper).
+The authors proved Weyl laws (i.e., results ``in average'' on eigenfunctions), a result of decomposition of QLs, and also Quantum Ergodicity properties (i.e., equidistribution of QLs under an ergodicity assumption) for three-dimensional contact sub-Laplacians.
+The QLs of H-type (or Heisenberg-type) sub-Laplacians were also implicitly studied in \cite{fermanian2020quantum} thanks to a detailed study of the Schr\"odinger flow: the authors developed a notion of semiclassical measures adapted to ``Heisenberg type'' sub-Laplacians thanks to non-commutative Fourier analysis and a subsequent adapted definition of pseudodifferential operators.
+Taking in Theorem 2.10(ii)(2) of \cite{fermanian2020quantum} eigenfunctions of the sub-Laplacian as initial data of the Schr\"odinger equation yields a decomposition of QLs which may be regarded as an analog of Theorem \ref{t:mainQL} in the context of H-type groups (more precisely, one should use the adaptation to the compact (quotient) setting of these results which was done in \cite{fermanian2020observability}, among other things); however, the result of \cite{fermanian2020quantum} is proved by totally different techniques, and in particular the splitting of QLs which we obtain through joint spectral calculus (see below) is replaced in \cite{fermanian2020quantum} by non-commutative harmonic analysis.